-You can begin your walk in a quintessential Brussels neighborhood to immediately lose yourself in its biggest draw.
-Every day from 6 am onwards, the Place du Jeu de Balle flea market in the heart of the Marolles livens up the old, poorer district with vendor shouts and haggling bouts.
-Hit the cobblestones early to uncover the occasional treasure amidst the tower-high bric-a-brac piles, or settle on one of the many terraces around to watch the locals in action.
+You can begin your walk in a quintessential Brussels neighbourhood to immediately lose yourself in its biggest draw.
+Every day from 6am onwards, the Place du Jeu de Balle flea market in the heart of the Marolles livens up the old, poorer district with vendor shouts and haggling bouts.
+Hit the cobblestones early to uncover the occasional treasure amid the tower-high bric-a-brac piles, or settle on one of the many terraces around to watch the locals in action.

 From the Petit Sablon, it’s a straight shot to the Place Royale, the spacious plaza standing atop the ruins of the Coudenberg Palace, an ancient seat of power in the region.
-Among the cream-colored neoclassical buildings are some of the country’s most beloved museums (the Magritte Museum, the Royal Museums of Fine Arts), and a bit farther, you’ll find the stunning Art Nouveau MIM (Musical Instruments Museum) and Art Deco precursor Bozar.
+Among the cream-coloured neoclassical buildings are some of the country’s most beloved museums (the Magritte Museum, the Royal Museums of Fine Arts), and a bit farther, you’ll find the stunning Art Nouveau Musical Instruments Museum and Art Deco precursor Bozar.

 In summer, be sure to continue to the Royal Palace for a free glimpse at the monarch’s beetle ceiling.
 At the request of Queen Mother Paola, acclaimed conceptual artist Jan Fabre plastered the ceiling and chandelier of the palace’s sumptuous Hall of Mirrors with 1.6 million scarab shields.
 The intriguing mosaic is titled Heaven of Delight, though Fabre claims to have hidden skull figures in the work as a reference to Belgium’s not too gentle colonial past in the Congo.

-Typical of Belgian humor, Brussels’s pride and joy is a small statue of a rebellious boy peeing into a water fountain.
-Spotting Manneken Pis – who’ll hopefully be sporting one of his hundreds of entertaining outfits – means you’ve entered the Îlot Sacré or “Holy Island,” the neighborhood with the most historic and touristy streets of Brussels.
+Typical of Belgian humour, Brussels’s pride and joy is a small statue of a rebellious boy peeing into a water fountain.
+Spotting Manneken Pis – who’ll hopefully be sporting one of his hundreds of entertaining outfits – means you’ve entered the Îlot Sacré or ‘Holy Island’, the neighbourhood with the most historic and touristy streets of Brussels.

 Walk three minutes from Manneken Pis to a noontime drink at Moeder Lambic.
 The revered Brussels establishment distinguishes itself through its knowledgeable staff and eye for craft.
 Despite its connoisseur status, the mother of all beer bars is always welcoming to international beer novices in need of an introduction to the wonderful, dizzyingly expansive world of Belgian brews.
-Opt for lambic and gueuze if you want to get hyper-local and don’t mind a tart taste.
+Opt for lambic and gueuze if you want to go hyper local and don’t mind a tart taste.

-Chances are you’ve already spotted multiple of them on your walk, but when you settle on La Bourse’s steps with your packet of crispy golden sticks from Fritland, you’ll be glad you’ve held out for the right friterie.
+Chances are you’ve already spotted many of them on your walk, but when you settle on La Bourse’s steps with your packet of crispy golden sticks from Fritland, you’ll be glad you’ve held out for the right friterie (fast-food restaurant).
 Fries are a huge source of pride and comfort to Belgians, and Fritland, with its plethora of national flags, has been a staple of Brussels food culture for almost four decades.
 The usual line out the door moves fast and contains quite a lot of locals, so you know they’re doing something right.
-When in the mood for a madcap specialty, try the mitraillette, a sandwich jam-packed with fries, meat, veggies, and a sauce of your choosing.
+When in the mood for a madcap speciality, try the mitraillette, a sandwich jam-packed with fries, meat, veggies and a sauce of your choosing.